chikamichi/jumoku/README.md

 ## Synopsis

 Evergreen provides you with tree structures and related tools to perform manipulation and computation the easy way.
-Trees are a subset of graphs, which are used in a whole slew of computer science and mathematical problems: network modelization, datasets storage, scientific computation, load balancing, games and AI designs, … Among graphs, trees are frequently used to mimic hierarchal structures such as filesystems, or modelize decisionnal patterns, for instance.
-Evergreen is built upon Graphy, a ruby-powered Graph Theory library, and aims at being a fully-fledged, pithy solution for tree-like structures managment.
-See below for additionnal information about graphs, trees, arborescences and their applications.
+Trees are a subset of graphs, which are used in a whole slew of computer science and mathematical problems: network modelization, datasets storage, scientific computation, load balancing, games and AI designs, … Trees are frequently used to mimic hierarchal structures such as filesystems, or modelize decisionnal patterns, for instance.

+Evergreen is built upon [Graphy](http://github.com/bruce/graphy "Graphy on Github"), a ruby-powered Graph Theory library, and aims at being a fully-fledged, pithy solution for tree-like structures managment.
+See below for additionnal information about graphs, trees, arborescences, why they're different and how to make good use of them.

 ## A few words about *trees*

-A Tree is a graph with subject to three basic constraints: nodes are all connected, they must not form any loop, and the branches binding nodes have no preferential direction.
+A Tree is a graph subject to three basic constraints: nodes are all connected, they must not form any loop, and the branches binding nodes have no preferential direction.
 A tree is not compelled to have a root node and leaves as you may think *prima facie*.
 Trees with such features are called arborescences and Evergreen has support for them, too.

 Evergreen provides you with the following structures: